Tusk-Bilasimo/Primes/README.md

 See Prime Code 02.py for an example of this written in python Prime Code 03.py and Prime Code 04.py a variants that were used to speed up the process

-The Patterns of Primes.ods spread further illustrates the the distribution of primes with a "Prime Plain" sheet and "Pairs List & Spacing" sheet.
-Lastly the "Prime Factors" sheet contains a proof that primes are not random.
+The Patterns of Primes.ods spreadsheets further illustrate the the distribution of primes, with a "Prime Plain" sheet and "Pairs List & Spacing" sheet.
+Lastly the "Prime Factors" sheet contains a proof that illustrates, primes are not random.